anythingcodes/advent-of-code-2020/README.md

 # Advent of Code // 2020

 Taking a crack at the [2020 Advent of Code](https://www.adventofcode.com) challenge of two puzzles per day in December.
-Solutions written in TypeScript with Jerst for testing.
+Solutions written in TypeScript with Jest for testing.
 Run with `yarn test`.

 ```
 d8888b.  a8888a  d8888b.  a8888a